 Where To Stay in Tallinn

-However, for those who prefer staying in traditional accommodations, there are many Tallinn Hotels to choose from in – or close to – the city center.
-Check out these top-rated hotels (based on guest reviews!) for your upcoming trip: Schlossle Hotel or Hotel Palace.
-Or, find a deal on a hotel room by bidding on Priceline.
+During our 1 week visit to Tallinn, we booked a cozy Airbnb Apartment.
+For those who prefer staying in traditional accommodations, there are many Tallinn Hotels to choose from in – or close to – the city center.

-Before You Go To Tallinn
+Before You Go to Tallinn

-- Whether you travel with a backpack or a suitcase, you will certainly want a great day bag to organize all of your essential daily travel items.
+- Whether you travel with a backpack or a suitcase, you will certainly want a great day bag to organize all of your essential daily items.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.